-The two important variables that affect the human rights situation in North Korea are political and economic factors, which distinguish the North Korean system from other systems.
-The political repressions that have been imposed in the process of creation, maintenance and succession of the unitary system for Kim Il Sung and Kim Jong Il seriously restrict civil and political rights of the people.
+Two major factors affecting the human rights situation in North Korea are its political and economic structures that distinguish the North Korean system from other systems.
+The political repressions that have been imposed in the process of creation, maintenance and succession of the unitary system for Kim II Sung and Kim Jong II seriously restrict civil and political rights of the people.
 The economic, social and cultural rights of the people are also seriously infringed due to the economic hardship stemming from its inefficient socialist economic system, which has failed to provide even a minimum of food supply.
 But, access to the reality of human rights in North Korea is difficult and even the credibility of testimonies of North Korean defectors and other eyewitnesses, who visited North Korea, is often questioned.
-For these reasons, it would be very meaningful to examine the historical and structural uniqueness of the North Korean system, which has caused the human rights issues to begin with.
+Therefore, it is useful to examine the major structural factors of human rights violations in North Korea which contribute to a continued deterioration of human rights there.